Will Ohio schools require COVID-19 vaccines next year? - NewsBreak

 The Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices voted unanimously to add the COVID-19 vaccine to the list of recommended immunizations at its annual meeting on Oct.
 20. But the list is a non-binding recommendation — vaccine requirements for schools and other places are determined by state or local governments.

-“One of the biggest things that we’re seeing from these newer variants is you know things like chronic brain fog, chronic fatigue, even in kids things like tachycardia where your heart beats really, really fast for unknown reasons,” said Bring.Body with gunshot wounds found on railroad tracks in Warren
+“One of the biggest things that we’re seeing from these newer variants is you know things like chronic brain fog, chronic fatigue, even in kids things like tachycardia where your heart beats really, really fast for unknown reasons,” said Bring.Former Ohio sheriff’s deputy accused of shooting father enters plea

 Following the CDC announcement, the Ohio Department of Health released a statement clarifying that COVID-19 vaccines will not be required for school children in the 2023-24 school year.